Managing Virtual Edges and Virtual Edge Nodes

 Virtual Edges

-Change Group: The Change Group option enables moving selected Virtual Edges to a different Virtual Edge Group.
+Change Group: The Change Group option enables moving one or more selected Virtual Edges to a different Virtual Edge Group.
+Select the desired Virtual Edges from the table and click Bulk Actions > Change Group.
+The Change Group dialog displays the current VE Group assignment and presents a dropdown of available target groups.
 Because Site Label and Distribution Zone is configured at the group level, the Virtual Edge(s) will inherit the configurations of the new group.
 Any Virtual Edge Nodes managed by the given VE(s) will be redistributed to other VEs in the original VE Group.
 If a Virtual Edge is alone in a VE Group, it cannot be moved.

 Delete: This bulk action permits the deletion of multiple VEs at once.
 It is crucial for efficiently managing the lifecycle of VEs, especially when decommissioning or reorganizing network infrastructure.
 The delete action should be used with caution to avoid unintentionally removing critical network components.